Nissan Ariya Review & Prices

 Electric range, charging and tax

-As standard, for AC charging (which means charging at home or from kerb-side chargers) the Ariya gets 7.4kW charging, which means that the big 87kWh battery could take as much as 14-hours to charge from flat.
-The better news is that optionally you can have 22kW AC charging, which is terrific for using kerb-side chargers.
-By comparison, the Hyundai Ioniq 5 charges more quickly from a DC charging point, but is limited to 11kW from an AC charger.
+As standard, for AC charging (which means charging at home or from kerb-side chargers) the Ariya gets 7.4kW charging, which means that the big 87kWh battery could take as much as 14 hours to charge from flat.
+The better news is that optionally you can have 22kW AC charging, which is terrific for using kerb-side chargers but is rare to find from a home unit.

-The 63kWh battery version has an official range of up to 250 miles, which should work out to around 200-220 miles in real world conditions most of the time (unless you’re doing all motorway miles, in which case it’ll fall).
-The bigger 87kWh battery is obviously much longer-legged, and will do a claimed 310 miles.
-If you go for the powerful e-Force (which Nissan slightly tiresomely insists should be spelled e-4orce) then that claimed big-battery range falls to 285 miles, but your power jumps to a very healthy 306hp compared to the standard model’s 217hp, or the 242hp for the mid-range version.
+The Nissan Ariya offers an electric range of up to around 330 miles on a full charge, depending on the model and driving conditions.
+The 63kWh battery version has an official range of up to 250 miles, which should work out to around 200-220 miles in real world conditions most of the time.
+The bigger 87kWh battery extends this to a claimed 330 miles.
+If you go for the 'e-4orce' four-wheel drive model, then that claimed big-battery range falls to 285 miles, but your power jumps to a very healthy 306hp compared to the standard model’s 217hp, or the 242hp for the mid-range version.

 In real-world testing, doing mostly motorway miles, we achieved 267 miles from the big battery version, which is about 86% of its claimed range, with efficiency of 3.2mi/kWh.
 This made it just as efficient as the Q4 e-tron Sportback and Mercedes EQA in our test, though it did do the highest percentage of its claimed range of the six cars it was compared with.

-In terms of road tax, the Ariya is very good — free for road tax for the first year if you’re a private buyer, and attracting just two per cent benefit-in-kind tax at present if you’re a company user.
+In terms of road tax, the Ariya is very good — free for road tax for the first year if you’re a private buyer, and incredibly low benefit-in-kind tax if you’re a company user.

 Safety and security